Flex150 - Trampoline JumpFlex - Free user manual and instructions

 - Inspect the trampoline enclosure before each use.

-- Prolonged exposure of the safety net of UV rays from the sun can lead to a shortened lifespan of the material.
-During the winter months or when the trampoline will not be in use for a long time, e.g. winter or storm seasons, remove the safety net and store indoors in a cool dry place out of sunlight.
+- Prolonged exposure of the safety net to UV rays from the sun can lead to a shortened lifespan of the material.
+During the winter months or when the trampoline will not be in use for a long time, e.g., winter or storm seasons, remove the safety net and store indoors in a cool dry place out of sunlight.

-- The user of the trampoline must not have any solid or sharp objects present on their person while using the trampoline.
-These foreign objects may cause damage to the safety netting, jumping mat or safety padding.
+- The user of the trampoline must not have any solid or sharp objects on their person while using the trampoline.
+These foreign objects may cause damage to the safety netting, jumping mat, or safety padding.

 - Always check for any defects in the safety netting poles before using your trampoline.

-- Regularly check that the safety netting pole bolt assembly remain in a working state, are completely fastened and are tight.
+- Regularly check that the safety netting pole bolt assemblies remain in a working state, are completely fastened, and are tight.

 - The safety net must be in use at all times.